liaochunyang/liaochunyang.github.io/_pages/about.md

 =====
 I am a fourth-year graduate student in the <a href="https://www.math.tamu.edu" target="_blank">Department of Mathematics</a> at Texas A&M University, working under the supervision of <a href="https://www.math.tamu.edu/~foucart/" target="_blank">Dr.Simon Foucart</a>.
 My research interests are mathematical data science, approximation theory, optimization, (deep) learning theory and in particular their intersections.

 You can find my completed CV <a href="https://github.com/liaochunyang/liaochunyang.github.io/blob/gh-pages/cv.pdf" target="_blank">here</a>.
-I am looking for a postdoc position.
-Here is my [research statement](https://github.com/liaochunyang/liaochunyang.github.io/blob/gh-pages/Research_Statement.pdf).

 Education
 =====